Maakai123/projects/OMINIFOOD/text.md

 ## --REM
 Root Element font size
-Root Element is the HTML element, if we dont define any font size in our HTML 1 REM will be default font size od the browser, 16px
+Root Element is the HTML element, if we dont define any font size in our HTML 1 REM will be default font size of the browser, 16px
 .text{
     /*max-width: 1000px;*/
     background-color: red;